jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### compress

   As file sizes grew the need to compress redundant data became apparent.
 In dealing with compression you have two sides and you have to choose one.
 Either the fast time to compress and larger file sizes, or slower time to compress and smaller file sizes.
 The initial compression algorithms went for the faster compression but larger file option.
 The first compression tool on Unix was called ```compress```.
-But it was encumbered by a patent on the [LZW](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch "LZW) compression algorithm, the same patent on that lead to the creation of the jpeg image standard to replace the encumbered GIF image format.
+But it was encumbered by a patent on the [LZW](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch "LZW") compression algorithm, the same patent on that lead to the creation of the jpeg image standard to replace the encumbered GIF image format.
 Because of this compress was never *free* and outside of its invention and inclusion in commercial Unix in 1985, use could never catch on.

 > Compress (Uncompress) is a Unix shell compression program based on the LZW compression algorithm.
 Compared to more modern compression utilities such as gzip and bzip2, compress performs faster and with less memory usage, at the cost of a significantly lower compression ratio [^72].

 ### gzip

 By 1991, Phil Katz had created an opensource implementation of LZW called [DEFLATE](https://en.wikipedia.org/wiki/DEFLATE "DEFLATE").
 This was the basis of the popular PKZip program and the origin of the .zip compression extension.
-The [GNU project](https://en.wikipedia.org/wiki/Gzip "GNU") began it own GPL based implementation using the DEFLATE algorithm and compeleted it by October of 1992.
+The [GNU project](https://en.wikipedia.org/wiki/Gzip "GNU") began it own GPL based implementation using the DEFLATE algorithm and completed it by October of 1992.
 It was named gzip [(GNU zip)](https://www.gnu.org/software/gzip/ "GNU zip").

 > gzip is based on the DEFLATE algorithm, which is a combination of LZ77 and Huffman coding.
 DEFLATE was intended as a replacement for LZW and other patent-encumbered data compression algorithms which, at the time, limited the usability of compress and other popular archivers [^73].